WeekendWarrior1/powerpal_ble/README.md

     pairing_code: 123123
     notification_interval: 1 # get updates every 1 minute
     pulses_per_kwh: 1000
+#    http_request_id: powerpal_cloud_uploader
+#    cost_per_kwh: 0.20 #dollars per kWh
+#    powerpal_device_id: 0000abcd #optional, component will retrieve from your Powerpal if not set
+#    powerpal_apikey: 4a89e298-b17b-43e7-a0c1-fcd1412e98ef #optional, component will retrieve from your Powerpal if not set
 ```
 You can also find a full config here: [powerpal_ble.yaml](powerpal_ble.yaml)